syncfusion-content/windowsforms-docs/WindowsForms/GridGrouping/Printing.md

 //Enabling the AllowSelection type selection this.gridGroupingControl1.TableOptions.AllowSelection = GridSelectionFlags.Any;

-GridPrintDocument gpd = new GridPrintDocument(this.gridGroupingControl1.TableControl, true);
+GridPrintDocument gridPrintDocument = new GridPrintDocument(this.gridGroupingControl1.TableControl, true);
-//To print the selected range of cells gpd.PrinterSettings.PrintRange = System.Drawing.Printing.PrintRange.Selection;
+//To print the selected range of cells gridPrintDocument.PrinterSettings.PrintRange = System.Drawing.Printing.PrintRange.Selection;
 {% endhighlight %}
 {% highlight vb %}
 'Enabling the AllowSelection type selection Me.gridGroupingControl1.TableOptions.AllowSelection = GridSelectionFlags.Any

-Dim gpd As New GridPrintDocument(Me.gridGroupingControl1.TableControl, True) 'To print the selected range of cells gpd.PrinterSettings.PrintRange = System.Drawing.Printing.PrintRange.Selection
+Dim gridPrintDocument As New GridPrintDocument(Me.gridGroupingControl1.TableControl, True) 'To print the selected range of cells gridPrintDocument.PrinterSettings.PrintRange = System.Drawing.Printing.PrintRange.Selection
 {% endhighlight %}
 {% endtabs %}
 The `PrintRange` enumeration has the following printing options,